TheCoaxial/HW3_Random_Password_Generator/README.md

 The objective was to make a random password generator that would generate a password between 8 and 128 characters long based on criteria we gathered from the user via prompts.
 The criteria availible were as follows.

--Lowercase letters
+* Lowercase letters
--Uppercase letters
+* Uppercase letters
--numbers
+* numbers
--Special characters
+* Special characters

 I achieved this by starting with an empty string and then passing in/concatenating specific Charsets after gathering the user input.
 Below is a link and screenshot of the webpage and an output featuring all 4 criteria.